guidance-guarantee-programme/pension_guidance/content/take_whole_pot.en.md

 ---
 label: Take your whole pot
-description: You can cash in your whole pension pot – 75% of that money is taxable.
+description: Use our calculator to estimate how much tax you'll pay if you cash in your pension pot.
+Book a Pension Wise appointment today.
 tags:
   - option
 ---